 HS2 in Hillingdon | High Speed 2 - HS2 have introduced a new, user-friendly interactive map to the HS2 website, making it easier and simpler for you to find out what current and upcoming works they are carrying out in the Hillingdon area.
 The new In your area map brings all of the work notifications together on one page, making it easier for you to navigate and ensure you are kept up-to-date on the work HS2 are doing to deliver the new railway.
 There is also a text only view, which allows you to view the information in a table and filter results for each area.

-I am working with local MPs, Hillingdon Council, Hillingdon HS2 Residents Support Group and local residents to ensure the impact of HS2 is minimised and mitigated against.
+I continue to work with local MPs, Hillingdon Council, Hillingdon HS2 Residents Support Group and other local residents to maximise the benefits of the project whilst also ensuring the local impact is minimised and mitigated against.